 - Report any suspicious profiles or inappropriate behavior to the Seeking team

 Seeking offers a world of possibilities.
 We believe there are many great people out there and many special connections to be made.
-By listening to your instincts and staying cautious, you can Seek Responsibly and Start Dating UpTM.
+By listening to your instincts and staying cautious, you can find the perfect date!

-Check out the rest of the Seeking Blog for more Up Dating stories, advice, and tips.
+Check out the rest of the Seeking blog for more dating stories, advice, and tips.